 We are both extremely pleased with our LEKI trekking poles.
 They improve our hiking experience, and we thoroughly recommend LEKI’s Khumbu and Cressida models.
 Thanks to Frederike and TCK Sports Group for providing us with these lovely poles to review.

-If you are interested in them are are living in Benelux, you can buy them online directly from LEKI by following these links: Khumbu and Cressida.
-They are also available from retailers.
-I receive no financial gain from your purchase.
+If you are interested in them are are living in Benelux, you can buy them online directly from Amazon.nl by following these links: Khumbu and Cressida.
+And for the rubber pads to put on the bottom of the poles, go here.